ClickHouse/metabase-clickhouse-driver/README.md

 Please refer to [the fine Metabase operations manual](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html) to find out how to operate a dockerized Metabase with a regular database.

+# Operations

+The driver should work fine for many use cases.
+Please consider the following items when running a Metabase instance with this driver:

+* Create a dedicated user for Metabase, whose profile has `readonly` set to 2.
+* Consider running the Metabase instance in the same time zone as your ClickHouse database; the more time zones involved the more issues.
+* Compare the results of the queries with the results returned by `clickhouse-client`.
+* Metabase is a good tool for organizing questions, dashboards etc. and to give non-technical users a good way to explore the data and share their results.
+The driver cannot support all the cool special features of ClickHouse, e.g. array functions.
+You are free to use native queries, of course.

+# Current State of the Driver
+Unfortunately, newer versions require a JDBC driver that includes a couple of patches which have not been accepted upstream, yet (see [PR 418](https://github.com/ClickHouse/clickhouse-jdbc/pull/418)).
+I hope that we will soon be able to release another version which can then use an official JDBC driver again.
+If you have any questions about building this driver, please do not hesitate to contact me.

 # Contributing
 * Report any issues you encounter during operations